open-policy-agent/gatekeeper/website/docs/validating-admission-policy.md

 ## Get started

-## Policy updates to add CEL
+## Policy updates to add VAP CEL
 To see how it works, check out this [demo](https://github.com/open-policy-agent/gatekeeper/tree/master/demo/k8s-validating-admission-policy)

-Example `K8sRequiredLabels` constraint template using the `K8sNativeValidation` engine and CEL expressions that requires resources to contain specified labels with values matching provided regular expressions.
+Example `K8sRequiredLabels` constraint template using the `K8sNativeValidation` engine and VAP CEL expressions that requires resources to contain specified labels with values matching provided regular expressions.
 A similar policy written in Rego can be seen [here](https://open-policy-agent.github.io/gatekeeper-library/website/validation/requiredlabels)

 ```yaml
 apiVersion: templates.gatekeeper.sh/v1